-- 1. Direct learners to WORKSHEET: HAVE YOUR PIE AND EAT IT! - 2.
-Ask learners to discuss possible commonalities of the two images.
+1. Direct learners to WORKSHEET: HAVE YOUR PIE AND EAT IT! to discuss possible commonalities of the two images.

-Activity 3: Calculating Data (20 mins)
+Activity 3: Calculating Data (40 mins)

-- 1. Divide learners into pairs. - 2.
-Direct learners to WORKSHEET: HAVE YOUR PIE AND EAT IT! in which they will position the data they see in the example table into segments of the pie chart.. - 3.
-Advise learners that as there are 20 people surveyed there are therefore 20 parts of the pie chart. - 4.
-Guide learners in calculating the percentages, assisting where needed
+- 1. Divide learners into pairs to use WORKSHEET: HAVE YOUR PIE AND EAT IT! in which they will position the data they see in the example table into segments of the pie chart. - 2.
+Advise learners that as there are 20 people surveyed there are therefore 20 parts of the pie chart.
+Guide learners in calculating the percentages, assisting where needed. - 3.
 With guidance from the teacher, learners will survey their peers and create a pie chart.